SAP-samples/teched2023-AD162/exercises/ex3/README.md

     >- `TimestampFormatter:` Set a DateTime format pattern string for the timestamp on the captured signature image.
     >- `WatermarkText:` The watermark text will be displayed in the captured signature image.

-19. If the `In Process` option is chosen from the Status list picker during an Incident modification, the options for uploading a Device Image and capturing customer signature should be hidden.
+17. If the `In Process` option is chosen from the Status list picker during an Incident modification, the options for uploading a Device Image and capturing customer signature should be hidden.
 However, if the `Closed` status is selected, the technician should be provided with options to upload an image of the device and collect the customer's signature.
-This logic needs to be programmatically handled within the application.
+This logic needs to be added to the `Incident_Edit.page` in the application.

     Select `Status` List picker control, navigate to the **Event** tab, Click on **Create a rule/action** for `OnValueChange` event.

     ![MDK](images/3.1.20.png)

-20. Next, select **Object Type** as **Rule** and **Folders** as `/MDKApp/Rules/Incident`.
+18. Next, select **Object Type** as **Rule** and **Folders** as `/MDKApp/Rules/Incident`.
 Click **OK**.
+This keeps all related files organized together.

     ![MDK](images/3.1.10.png)

-21. Provide the name `StatusChangeProtocol` to your rule, Click **Finish**.
+19. Provide the name `StatusChangeProtocol` to your rule, click **Finish**.

     ![MDK](images/3.1.21.png)

-22. Replace the generated snippet with the following code.
+20. Replace the generated snippet with the following code.

     ```JavaScript
     /**